scala/scala-lang/documentation/getting-started-intellij-track/building-a-scala-project-with-intellij-and-sbt.md

 Note: IntelliJ has its own syntax highlighter and sometimes your code is correct even though IntelliJ indicates otherwise.
-You can always check to see if sbt can run your project in the command line.
+You can always check to see if sbt can run your project on the command line.

 ## Running the project
 1. From the **Run** menu, select **Edit configurations**